soyelmoreno/react-intro-v8/README.md

-# Complete Intro to React v8
+# Complete Intro to React v8, plus Intermediate React v5

 Adopt Me is a pet finder app written in React.
 This app gets built as a part of the course on [Frontend Masters](https://frontendmasters.com/): [Complete Intro